AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-54885-exception-during-multiple-address-checkout.md

     * Go to the **[!UICONTROL Account Information]** tab, and set *[!UICONTROL Allow remote shopping assistance]* = *Yes*.
     * Click **[!UICONTROL Login as Customer]**.

-1. Add product to cart and proceed to *[!UICONTROL Checkout with multiple addresses]*.
+1. Add the product to the cart and proceed to *[!UICONTROL Checkout with multiple addresses]*.
 1. Update the product quantity.
 1. Try to go back to the shopping cart.